 Here are cities with direct flights to Japan and the airlines that operate them.
-Most flights to go Tokyo (Narita or Haneda), but a few flights from Asia also go to Kansai (Osaka, Kyoto).
-Air Asia has also started a flight from Bangkok to Fukuoka (Kyushu).
+Most flights go to Tokyo (Narita or Haneda), but some flights also go to Kansai (Osaka, Kyoto).
 Most flights here are not daily, but a few times a week.

 Japan Airlines planes at Narita International Airport: EQRoy / Shutterstock.com

-- Los Angeles: United, American, ANA, Japan Airlines
+- Los Angeles: Zipair, United, American, ANA, Japan Airlines, Singapore Airlines

 - Sydney: ANA, Japan Airlines

-- Hong Kong: HK Express, Cathay Pacific, ANA, Japan Airlines
+- Hong Kong: Cathay, Hong Kong Express, ANA, Japan Airlines

-- Taipei: EVA Air, ANA, Japan Airlines, China Airlines
+- Taipei: China Airlines, EVA, Scoot, Starlux, ANA, Japan Airlines

-- Seoul: Korean Air, Asiana, Jin Air, ANA, Japan Airlines
+- Seoul: Korean Air, Asiana, Ethiopian, ANA, Japan Airlines

 Japan Coronavirus Information